 Our analysis of NICER data uses a different method.
-The idea is that if a neutron star has one or more regions on its surface that are hotter than the average over the surface ("hot spots") and gas in the hot spot rotates around the star, a distant observer will see an energy-dependent waveform whose properties are affected by special relativistic effects such as Doppler shifts and aberration, and general relativistic effects such as light deflection.
+The idea is that if a neutron star has a hotter region ("hot spot") on its surface and gas in the hot spot rotates around the star, a distant observer will see an energy-dependent waveform whose properties are affected by special relativistic effects such as Doppler shifts and aberration, and general relativistic effects such as light deflection.
 If you know the rotation frequency of the star, then to lowest order you could get the radius from the linear speed on the surface (which feeds into the special relativistic effects), and the mass to radius radio from the fraction of the surface that is visible (which results from general relativistic light deflection).

 In reality, there are many degeneracies to consider.
-For example, suppose that you see a weak modulation of the flux from a neutron star, and you assume that this is somehow related to a hot spot.
-Why is the modulation weak?
+For example, suppose that you see a weak modulation of the intensity from a hot spot on a rotating neutron star.
+Why is it weak?
 Maybe the spot is very small, so it doesn't contribute much flux.
-Maybe the spot is close to the rotational axis, so its flux isn't modulated much (a uniform circular spot on the rotational axis wouldn't give any modulation at all).
+Maybe the spot is close to the rotational axis, so its flux isn't modulated much (a circular spot on the rotational axis wouldn't give any modulation at all).
 Maybe you, the observer, are close to the rotational pole.
 Maybe the star is quite compact, so that light deflection smears out the spot.